Learn the History of Poland in 10 Minutes

 The interwar period (1918-1939) was entirely devoted to the painstaking process of rebuilding and reuniting the devastated and terribly divided country.
 It was marked with vehement political mayhem, including the assassination of the first president and a coup d’etat as well as huge unrest on the eastern borders of Poland.
 Culturally, however, Poland was experiencing a golden age: for Polish cinema, music, theatre, the interwar period was one of immense energy, innovation and charm.

 7. World War II

 On the eve of World War II, Poland was far from ready to confront Nazi Germany, which had been preparing for war for years.
-Hitler’s invasion in September 1939, backed by Stalin’s army from the east, erased Poland from the map in 27 days.
+Hitler’s invasion in September 1939, backed by Stalin’s army from the East, erased Poland from the map in just 27 days.
 The government fled to Great Britain but continued working as a government-in-exile.
 Polish armies and units still fought alongside the troops of the Western allied forces, such as contributing considerably to victory in the Battle of Britain and breaking the Enigma code.
 Poles organised the biggest underground army in Europe’s history – the Home Army.

 Even though Poland ended the war on the winning side and was re-established as a state, it fell under the influence of the Soviet Union and was forced to adopt communism as its political system and a satellite government, strongly dependant on its sponsors in Moscow.

 As a result of post-war peace conferences, Poland lost the majority of its eastern territories but was compensated with some industrial regions of pre-war Germany in the West – it literally moved around 100-150 kilometres westwards, which brought with it the necessity of resettling 2 million people.

 Poland was to be rebuilt yet again, this time under a severely anti-democratic communist regime with an inefficient economic system.
 This, accompanied by robust political and cultural isolation, made Poland’s reconstruction much slower than those of Western European countries.